-- All concerns and issues should first be directed to the student's teacher via phone or email.
+- 1. All concerns and issues should first be directed to the student's teacher via phone or email.
 If a MODA teacher cannot resolve the issue, he/she directs the parent to the appropriate contact for assistance. - 2.
-If the concern is not resolved at this level, parents are advised to contact the Principal.
-If you need the assistance of a language interpreter, please contact Kylee Angell, Special Programs Administrator, 314-594-7650.
+If the concern is not resolved at this level, parents are advised to contact the principal.
+If you need the assistance of a language interpreter, please contact the El Coordinator, Janet Solis.